top of page

 3. What strategies do you suggest for coping with stress and anxiety?

-4. Can mindfulness help with depression?
+4. Do you work with depression?

-6. How can I start practising mindfulness?
+5. How can I start practising mindfulness?

 I would suggest starting with simple practices such as a 1 minute mindful breathing, body scan, or engaging in everyday activities with full awareness.
 The key is to approach these practices with curiosity and without judgment.
 Do not expect the mind to be focussed and clear or empty.
 I can work with you to accept the busy mind which curiously calms it down.
 The key to starting is having an attitude of non-judgement.
 This is where a guide or teacher can guide the script for you helping with awareness, attentiveness and reminding you to be kind with your judgments.

-In relationship counselling, mindfulness encourages individuals to respond to relational challenges with enhanced awareness, enhanced empathy, and non-reactivity, fostering healthier communication, connection, and understanding between partners.Thich Nat Harn says you have to be present yourself to know you want to love, aware of your partner's presence to be grateful for them and to enjoy them and together those two lead to understanding.
+Thich Nat Harn says you have to be present yourself to know you want to love, aware of your partner's presence to be grateful for them and to enjoy them and together those two lead to understanding that helps relationships flow easily and with greater peace.
 He says we need the time and commitment to achieve that.
 Mindfulness is a great place to start with being fully present.
+Counselling can also help identify patterns linked to your attachment styles, upbringing and insecurities that may be causing difficulties, within the safe space of acceptance and empathy.
+I can work one to one with you but do not offer couples therapy.

-9. Am I welcome?
+7. Am I welcome?
 I don't look like you, think like you or live like you?

 I value you, as you are.
 I know how important it is to feel be accepted.
 I am neuro-atypical myself as a HSP and have struggled to find my 'tribe' who accept me as I am.
 I want to acknowledge and respect our differences and a tailor counselling approaches to honour these differences openly and where we both can be truly ourselves.

 Neuroplasticity, or the brain's ability to form new neural connections, underscores the transformative potential of mindfulness practices in promoting mental health, demonstrating that change and growth are always possible.
 I have read hundreds of books about this and it is an area I am really interested in (Geek I may be).
 It is wonderful how our brain adapts to what it needs, can be fixed into survival mode and return back out, with the right training and conditions.
 I can work with you to explain this simply and work through the different ways you can support the brain to support you better.
+Chronic stress can negatively affect brain function, but mindfulness practices can mitigate these effects by promoting relaxation, reducing stress hormone levels, and enhancing cognitive and emotional wellbeing.
+I specialise in working with stress and anxiety using an integrative style.

-13. How do you suggest managing overwhelming emotions?
+9. How do you suggest managing overwhelming emotions?

-14. What advice do you give to someone new to therapeutic mindfulness and/or counselling?
+10. What advice do you give to someone new to therapeutic mindfulness and/or counselling?

 Great question.
 Just an open, curious attitude, patience with oneself, and the understanding that mindfulness and counselling are journeys of self-exploration and growth that unfold rather than a one off event.
 This will help you to take your time and to have realistic expectations of yourself.
 There is no way that you need to be.
 We start with what you are now and work with that.
+Working together is all about feeling safe to talk with me and that is what most people identify who have worked with me - how relaxed, approachable and easy to talk to I am.
+Please get in touch and we can have a first session to see if working together is something that you would find helpful.

 bottom of page